Ivantt/dwsfiles/README.md

 # dwsfiles
-Storage of publicly available file for dWealthServices.com
+Storage of publicly available files for dWealthServices.com